How Do I Find The Right Personal Injury Lawyer For My Car Wreck?

 Second, even if it is your own insurance company, keep in mind that you might not be getting correct or good advice.
 Insurance companies tend to assign the senior adjusters to those cases handled by personal injury lawyers.
 I have seen many a time wherein the insurance adjuster has provided their insured with bad advice.
 Also, the goal of an insurance company to make money and they, the insurance corporation, make less profit the more they pay on your personal injury claim.
 Unlike a personal injury lawyer that makes more money as an attorney’s fee when you recover a greater personal injury settlement, the insurance company wants to pay you less for your personal injury claim.

 Lastly, neither insurance company is going to educate you about the law and required procedures.
 Specifically, I am referring to underinsured motorist coverage.
 Underinsured motorist coverage allows you to make a claim against your own insurance policy to cover the damages that the at-fault driver did not cover.
 In essence, when the at-fault driver does not have enough insurance, your insurance company acts like they insure him or her for a greater amount; thereby potentially allowing you to recover the full value of your personal injury claim.
 Most states have a procedure described by statute wherein you must notify your insurance company by certified mail of the underlying settlement, the one with the at-fault driver(s), before you can make an underinsured motorist claim.
 If you don’t follow the statute’s requirements, the claim against the underinsured motorist coverage may be barred.
 In all my years of practice, I have never seen an insurance adjuster provide an injured client with the necessary information to process an underinsured motorist claim.

-For more information on Finding The Right Personal Injury Attorney, an initial consultation is your next best step.
+For more information on choosing a Louisville personal injury lawyer, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (502) 609-7657 today.